 As social beings, we all want to please the people around us.
 However, when you’ve lost yourself, you do so even if it’s more important that you please yourself.

 For instance, you fall in with plans and activities that you don’t like or don’t feel like doing just to win the favor of others.
-In fact, it’s really difficult for you to say ‘no because you fear, by doing so, you’ll lose the love or approval of others.
-Thus, it’s even possible that you fall into the kind of behavior that’s completely contrary to your own convictions and values, just because another person asks you to.
+In fact, it’s really difficult for you to say ‘No. This is because you fear that by doing so, you’ll lose the love or approval of others.
+As such, you may even fall into the kind of behavior that’s completely contrary to your own convictions and values, just because another person asks you to.

 You apologize without being guilty

 This is extremely common behavior in those who’ve lost themselves.
 You ask for forgiveness even though you’re fully aware that you’ve done nothing wrong.
 You know that you haven’t acted incorrectly.
 Nevertheless, the fear of conflict, rejection, and abandonment prevents you from defending your position.

 As a matter of fact, you prefer to apologize and accept responsibility for an argument that isn’t your fault, just to reduce anxiety.
 In your eyes, the anger of another is a warning that they can leave or withdraw their affection from you, so you find it necessary to end that anger, even if it means humiliating yourself.